SpaceManiac/HamSandwich/README.md

 1. Edit `.github/workflows/publish-pages.yml` file and change the `distribute-web.sh` line to include only the project or projects you wish to publish.
-2. Push your changes to GitHub and wait for the build to be prepared.
+2. Push your changes to GitHub and wait for the build to complete.
-3. In your GitHub repository's Settings > Options tab, GitHub Pages section, change the "Source" from "None" to "gh-pages" and click "Save".
+3. In your GitHub repository's Settings > Pages tab, change the "Source" from "None" to "gh-pages" and click "Save".
 4. Your site will be published at `https://yourusername.github.io/HamSandwich`
 5. Future pushes will automatically update your site.